 5. Write the Body of Your Press Release

-For a grand opening press release to be powerful, you want to provide some evidence that this will be a fantastic grand opening and that your location is worth checking out.
-The most common way of doing this is to add a quote from the owner, a customer, the chef, a current customer, or other industry leader.
-You can also include testimonials, statistics, research details, or case study excerpts.
+- Add a quote: For a grand opening press release to be more powerful, provide social proof that it will be a fantastic event and that your business is worth checking out.
+The most common way of doing this is to add a quote from the owner, a customer, a celebrity, a local official, or an industry leader.

 6. Write Your Boilerplate

-Here are a few things you can include in the boilerplate:
+Here are a few things to include in your boilerplate:

 - How long you’ve been in business

 - Business size and scope, such as number of locations, number of employees, or geographic regions served